aarishmkhan/RAG_Chatbot/README.md

 ### Interacting with the Chatbot

 - Input your queries in the chat interface.
-- The bot responds with relevant information from the provided sources or explicitly states if it cannot answer the query.
+- The bot responds with relevant information from the provided sources or explicitly states 'I don't know' if the query is beyond the knowledge base.

 ## Project Structure